 - In the left pane, click to select a part that you want to create and view

 - Press Create Part and a new tab is added to the main MuseScore window containing your newly created part

-In current versions of MuseScore changes on a score are not linked to parts that have already been created, so any change you make on the score will also need to be made on the individual part either manually or by recreating the part from the steps above.
+In the current version of MuseScore, changes on a score are not linked to parts that have already been created, so any change you make on the score will also need to be made on the individual part either manually, or by recreating the part from the steps above.
 Also, parts are created as not-yet-saved files, so each part you just created needs to be saved as an individual file (via File → Save...) or it will be lost when closing the tab.
-Usually you may want to review it before saving to check for proper formatting.
+You may wish to review it before saving to check for proper formatting.